 What is this blog for?
 It's merely a "my" public place in the Internet, to share notes which I decided to make public for one reason or another.
 This is all in hope that at least one of them might become useful or interesting for somebody else than me.
 Also, sometimes I just feel like sharing for seemingly no reason, just because of a sudden inspiration or the satisfying aha moment after trying to tackle a problem for hours, days, or even longer.
 Or maybe I just don't want to remember how to cut a video file so I write it down and put it in an easily searchable place.
 Does one even have to have a reason to have a blog?

-Regardless of why you're here, I hope you enjoy reading the blog.
+Regardless of why you're here, I hope you enjoy reading everything my website has to offer.
 Have a nice day!